its-satyam/KisaaneSakha/README.md

 ## USAGE:

-- To run this web app, kindly download the zip file KisaaneSakha and Unzip the folder in your system or clone the repository.
-Also download the .h5 file and place it in plant_disease_detection app folder; H5 file: https://drive.google.com/file/d/1ou3tFfgG4QOagcayMFTbaydE3uYoav_0/view?usp=sharing
+1. Download the zip file "KisaaneSakha" and unzip it in your system, or clone the repository.
+2. Download .h5 file, and place it in the "plant_disease_detection" app folder.
-- Go to KisaaneSakha/KisaaneSakha and open settings.py file.
-On line 141 and 142 make the required changes i.e. add your email id and password of that email account.
+3. Open the "settings.py" file located in "KisaaneSakha/KisaaneSakha" and make the necessary changes on line 141 and 142 by adding your email ID and password for the email account.
-- Open command prompt and navigate to the KisaaneSakha folder that includes the file manage.py and all the apps.
+4. Open the command prompt and navigate to the "KisaaneSakha" folder that contains the "manage.py" file and all the apps.
-- On that path, run the following commands -
+5 In the command prompt, run the following commands:
-  1. python manage.py makemigrations
+  a. python manage.py makemigrations
-  2. python manage.py migrate
+  b. python manage.py migrate
-  3. python manage.py runserver.
+  c. python manage.py runserver

 ## FUTURE SCOPE:

-Future directions include -
+Future Directions:
+1. Expanding the crop prediction model by incorporating larger datasets.
+2. Enhancing the plant disease detection model by adding more leaf diseases and improving accuracy.
+3. Integrating online payment methods for renting tools to streamline the process.
-(1) working on larger datasets for crop prediction, (2) adding more leaf diseases and increasing the accuracy of the model, (3) adding an online payment methods for renting tools, (4) providing only the details of tools made available by farmers of the same region as the user, (5) providing a weather forecast for a week or more.
+4. Refining the tool renting functionality to only display details of tools available from farmers in the same region as the user.
+5. Adding a weather forecast feature to provide extended weather predictions for a week or more.